MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Unobtrusive Monitoring Methodology

 (ii) Motion detection \\ Motion is detected using a color difference method, by subtracting the color of each pixel in the current frame from the color of the corresponding pixel in the previous frame, taking the absolute value, and comparing it to a threshold.
 This basic method is sensitive to detect small true motions of the human body (e.g., fingers) and insensitive to slow changes in natural light; however, it is susceptible to small image artifacts and noise.
 For example, sudden lighting changes when watching TV at home, especially at night when the room light is dim.
 Sudden changes in TV light reflected on the human body can be mistaken for movement.

-Fig. \ref{Fig.4} shows an example of color value changes of a pixel in a video that was recorded under the low light condition of a person in the living room watching TV.
-In the absence of human motion under constant lighting, pixels at the same image location have very small differences in color values between frames.
-In this sort of environment, when the TV light changes, peaks of the pixel color difference in one color channel often appear and disappear in a short period.
-However, when it was true human motion, the pixel difference usually showed large peaks in all color channels and lasted longer.
+{Fig. \ref{Fig.4} shows an example of color value changes of a pixel in a video that was recorded under the low light condition of a person in the living room watching TV: (a) In the absence of human motion under constant lighting, pixels at the same image location have very small differences in color values between frames; (b) In this sort of environment, when the TV light changes, peaks of the pixel color difference in one color channel often appear and disappear in a short period; (c) If it was true human motion, the pixel difference usually showed large peaks in all color channels and lasted longer.}

 Therefore, to enhance robustness when classifying the changes as human motion, the change of intensities in all channels of the color pixels should be above a threshold, as:

-In our experiments, the threshold $\theta$ is set to 20 for RGB pixels (range 0 to 255), where $mv$ is the movement pixels and $FG$ is the foreground region, $\mathbf{R}_{\rm{df}}$ is the difference of pixel values between consecutive frames.
+where $mv$ is the movement pixels and $FG$ is the foreground region, $\mathbf{R}_{\rm{diff}}$ is the { absolute value of the} difference of pixel values between consecutive frames.

+The distribution of the pixel value differences in condition (a) in RGB channels over 300 frames was calculated.
+Since there is no movement, the difference value is considered as noises (ideally it should be 0).
+Moreover, in low lighting, the noise is usually larger than in good well-lit environments (i.e., upper bound of such noise). $\theta$ was increased to find the lower bound of losing any small movements (recall of 20 times finger movements, as illustrated in Fig. \ref{Fig.6}), and choose the proper threshold $\theta$ that can remove the noise while keeping the true small motions.

+{ In the experiments, a single threshold $\theta$ for all RGB channels is set at 20 (pixel value range 0-255).
+This threshold corresponds to the upper bound of image noise typically observed in low-light conditions.
+Fig. \ref{Fig.4} (d) shows the distribution of pixel value differences of the RGB channels in the no-motion condition over 300 frames from both low-light and well-lit environments.
+Since there's no movement in these conditions, the differences ideally should be 0, with the values of this distribution indicating the noise level.
+Note that noise levels are higher in low-light conditions ($m$ = 2.23, $\sigma$ = 2.29) compared to well-lit environments ($m$ = 1.75, $\sigma$ = 1.27).
+To identify the threshold where motion detection starts to miss small movements, The detection of small finger movements (over 20 trials) was investigated.
+From this, the detection threshold was increased to $\theta_{max}$ } {$ = 25$, } {to effectively remove noise while preserving true small motion detections. }